AyachiMishra/Household-chatbot/README.md

 # Household-chatbot
-A chatbot which efficiently helps make the suer make grocery lists!
+A chatbot which efficiently helps make the user make grocery lists!